-- (1) If any Member is named by the President under Standing Order 13.03 such Member will be called upon to make any explanation or apology he or she thinks fit, and a motion may be moved forthwith "That such Member be suspended from the service of the Council during the remainder of the sitting (or for such period as the Council may think fit)". - (2) The motion may not be amended, adjourned or debated.
+- (1) If any Member is named by the President under Standing Order 13.03 the President will put the question "That such Member be suspended from the service of the Council during the remainder of the sitting (or for such period as the Council may think fit)". - (2) The motion may not be amended, adjourned or debated. - (3) Any Member suspended under this Standing Order will immediately withdraw from the Council Chamber.

-13.05 Suspension of Members
+13.05 Consequences of suspension

-- (1) Any Member suspended under Standing Order 13.04 will immediately withdraw and will not come within the precincts of the Council during the period of his or her suspension unless, on receipt of a satisfactory apology in writing, the Council resolves, on a motion made without notice and determined without amendment or debate, to discharge the order of suspension. - (2) This Standing Order does not deprive the Council of any other powers it may have to proceed against a Member.
+- (1) A Member who is ordered to withdraw pursuant to Standing Order 13.02 or who is suspended pursuant to Standing Order 13.04 will not enter the Council Chamber or all its galleries during the period of the suspension. - (2) This Standing Order does not deprive the Council of any other powers it may have to proceed against a Member.